About CaseMate’s Property & Equity Calculator

 Our Advanced Calculator

-The Moore Marsden Advanced Calculator in the CaseMate Suite is a powerful legal-financial tool designed for California family law professionals handling complex property division.
-It supports multiple properties, refinance tracking, detailed payment history, remodel event logs, and critical date valuations.
+The CaseMate Property & Equity Calculator is a sophisticated financial modeling tool designed to assist California family law professionals in organizing, modeling, and evaluating complex property division scenarios.
+It supports real and personal property, multiple assets, refinance tracking, detailed payment histories, remodel event logs, and key date valuations.

 Precision & Visualization